Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 <Paris> came with

-Helen to Ilium from Sparta in three days, enjoying a favourable wind and calm sea.
+Helen to Ilium from Sparta in three days, enjoying a favorable wind and calm sea.

 Herodotus' remark is not in agreement with Proclus' Argument: "Hera